premdav/premdav/README.md

 - walking around the park enjoying some sunshine

 ### In 2024 I plan to
-- Road trip to both the northernmost drivable point in the US (Prudhoe Bay, AK) AND the southermost point (Key West, FL)
+- Road trip to both the northernmost drivable point in the US (Prudhoe Bay, AK) AND the southernmost point (Key West, FL)

 ### Tools I use every day
 #### Keyboards: